Combing for Credentials: Active Pattern Extraction from Smart Reply: Extracting Sensitive Data

 \section{Extracting Sensitive Data}

-~ In this section, we empirically evaluate the effectiveness of our pattern extraction attacks. \autoref{sec:bb_results} presents results for our black-box pattern extraction attack and \autoref{sec:gb_results} discusses the gray-box attack results.
+~ In this section, we empirically evaluate the effectiveness of our pattern extraction attacks. \autoref{sec:bb_results} presents results for our Service API pattern extraction attack and \autoref{sec:gb_results} discusses the Model API attack results.
 In both threat models, our results show that the attacks are able to extract sensitive data from the model.
 We study the effectiveness of two defense strategies against our attacks in \autoref{sec:defense}.